THE WORD OF THEIR BODY

 McKenzie says, "There are some direct lines that are a little spooky of how weird it is that it makes sense.
 There's this whole line where Melchior says in one of his journal entries, 'Are they deaf to everything their loins are telling them?' … And then there are just these beautiful moments where they say things like, 'I hear your heart'… In a very simple way, [they] make this work.

 "It's so perfect because what you have is a story of children who cannot be heard by their adults and a story of children who are learning to hear each other and hear the word of their body — beyond physically hearing… It's, story-wise, so beautiful to see a Deaf girl and a hearing boy meet and be able to hear each other's heartbeats."
-BECOMING ONE

 At times, interaction at the stage door is overwhelming — cast members and fans are trying to communicate, but it's unlike any other experience; there is a language barrier that separates them.
 Frank occasionally uses her cell phone to communicate with theatregoers, while Durant is anticipating what people will say and trying his best to lip-read.
 But, everyone is moved.